 The Defense of Marriage Act of 1996 was struck down by the Supreme Court in 2013 by majority decision.
 In August 2013, the Internal Revenue Service declared that legally married same-sex couples could refile tax returns jointly.

 Recognition of same-sex couples

-While DOMA was in effect, the federal government, and thus the IRS, did not recognize same-sex marriage, so these couples were ineligible for more than 1,000 federal benefits for which straight couples may qualify.
-While it seems the DOMA ruling opens these benefits to all, there is still uncertainty regarding how the IRS will ultimately recognize same-sex marriages.
+While DOMA was in effect, the federal government, and thus the IRS, did not recognize same-sex marriage, so these couples were ineligible for more than 1,000 federal benefits for which opposite-sex couples may qualify.